-ELCR 2620 Telecommunications Systems Installation, Programming, and Data Transmission (4 o ELCR 2600 - Telecommunication and Data Cabling
+ELCR 2620 Telecommunications Systems Installation, Programming, and Data Transmission (4)

 This course provides instruction in the installation, programming, testing, and repair of simple and complex telephone systems.
 An introduction is also given to basic concepts on telecommunication and data transmission.